 SEED 7516T Seminar II in Pedagogy and Curriculum, Middle Childhood and Adolescence Education: Modern Language 45 hours, plus conference; 3 credits Advanced theories and methods of teaching modern languages at grade levels appropriate for New York State certification requirements; focus on developing reflective practitioners and research based instruction; analysis of New York State Learning Standards in modern languages; teaching modern languages to all students, including students with special needs and English language learners; integrating technology into the classroom; developing, implementing, and evaluating the modern language curriculum in urban classrooms.
 Students enroll in workshops in identifying, reporting, and responding to child abuse and in substance abuse, fire and arson prevention and safety education.
-Not open to students who have taken EDUC 7516T.
-Prerequisite: SEED 7500X [742X], 7501X [792.1X] and permission of the chairperson of the major department and the chairperson or deputy of the Department of Secondary Education.
-Prerequisite or corequisite: SEED 7534T [763.11T] and 7542T 764.5T].
+Prerequisite: SEED 7500X, SEED 7501X and permission of the Department of Secondary Education.

+Corequisite: SEED 7534T, 7542T and 7543T.